Exporting for Sketchfab

 RGB, and both wrap settings to

-Next, scroll down to the transparency settings and set it to
+Next, scroll down to the Opacity settings and turn it on.
+Set it to

 These settings provide a good base for the low poly pixel art style of 3D.
 You can experiment with the how you present your models by playing with the post processing effects on Sketchfab, or even trying out animations.